wp-plugins/sz-google/readme.txt

 **Google Youtube Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
 Each has shortocode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.

 * `[sz-ytvideo] ........: embed youtube video`
+* `[sz-ytplaylist] .....: embed youtube playlist`
 * `[sz-ytbadge] ........: embed youtube badge`
 * `[sz-ytbutton] .......: embed youtube button`
 * `[sz-yttext] .........: embed youtube link`

+**Google Youtube Widgets:** In this plugin are available to google youtube widgets that can be directly inserted on the sidebar of your website.
+All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

+* `Widget embed youtube video`
+* `Widget embed youtube playlist`

 **Google Youtube Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.

 * `szgoogle_get_youtube_code_video()`
+* `szgoogle_get_youtube_code_playlist()`
 * `szgoogle_get_youtube_code_badge()`
 * `szgoogle_get_youtube_code_button()`
 * `szgoogle_get_youtube_code_link()`